alinedoleron/frontend-nanodegree-arcade-game-master/README.md

 #### Game started

 To play the game press the keyboard arrows to go up, go down, go to the left or right.
 Avoid the enemies or you will lose points.
 Try catching the gems in the way.
-You will increase you points with them.
+You will increase your points with them.
 When you reach the water you increase your score by 100 points!
 The player score is shown on the top of game screen.

 #### Rule to win